cmon2/LLM-Horst/README.md

 LLM-Horst is a tailored AI assistant environment built on Open WebUI and Ollama, designed to deliver practical, real-world applications of large language models.

+# State of the repository

+This repository is currently just a docusaurus page set up for automatic deployment to github pages.
+I will later add the actual files needed to run LLM Horst as advertised.

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.